xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 The KiwiSpec project was conceived to provide a specification language that can document the data processing logic for applications in areas such as Cyber Asset Attack Surface Management (CAASM), Zero Trust analytics, and threat hunting.

-In these applications, the processing of log data and metadata is a critical component in the generation of insights.
+In these applications, the processing of log data and metadata plays a critical role in deriving valuable insights.
 Products developed in these areas provide users with functionalities to identify critical assets, understand the relationships between workloads and application servers, detect violations, and surface risk factors from traffic logs, configurations, installations, and upgrade logs.

 Creating such applications requires domain expertise to produce valuable insights from the collected data, and the system needs to be kept updated with new learnings.
-The KiwiSpec project aims to address these needs by providing a language that enables domain experts to document their knowledge and rules easyly, as well as a generic platform capable of managing and interpreting those knowledge and applying them to the collected data.
+The KiwiSpec project aims to address these needs by providing a language that enables domain experts to document their knowledge and rules easyily, as well as a generic platform capable of managing and interpreting those knowledge and applying them to the collected data.

 The applications in the interested areas have common requirements in terms of data processing.
 The desired commonality of data processing includes retrieving, searching, filtering, transforming, aggregating, correlating, recursive computing, and trending.